jldevezas/research-wiki/README.md

-# research-wiki
+# Research wiki

-A docker-based configuration of a DokuWiki instance for managing research the wiki way.
+A docker-based configuration of a [DokuWiki](https://www.dokuwiki.org/) instance for managing research the wiki way.

 ## Install